gv3sys/Selfbot/README.md

 ## Donations

-If you feel like donating, for now, I only accept XMR (Monero) and BAT tokens (Brave Browser).
+If you feel like donating, for now, I only accept XMR (Monero).
 In the future, I may consider accepting more methods:

 XMR: 85wZXWMx82aRW27KM3sxmtPzpwyrNmGpcLUnDbP858snB1uj28unYXUKnsvA7Tg2fPU4RymZciC7CXVUhMifxfHpBFB6mkx